chenyusg2023/Log4J-test/README.md

 # Using Log4J with SLF4J
-Introduction on using Log4J and SLF4J in Java 8
+Introduction on using Log4J with SLF4J in Java 8

 **Table of Contents**